The One Show

 The One Show is the world's most prestigious award show in advertising, design and digital marketing.
 For over 40 years, the Gold Pencil has been regarded as one of the top prizes in the creative industry.
 The One Show has had a rich legacy of honoring some of the most groundbreaking ideas, created by some of the most remarkable minds in creativity.

 Her work has amassed many awards including six Cannes Gold, six D&AD pencils and three Campaign Golds.
-For the last ten years she has spent most of her time as Creative Director on Axe where she has nurtured many other hugely well regarded pieces of work.
+For the last ten years she has spent most of her time as Creative Director on Lynx where she has nurtured many other hugely well regarded pieces of work.
 The brand has become one of the most famous advertisers globally and one of Unilever's major brand successes.

 On her return to BBH she was one of the three Creative Directors appointed to the UK Management Board and in July 2008 was appointed Deputy Executive Creative Director.
-She is, sadly, one of just a few women running creative departments in advertising agencies in the UK.

-Rosie has managed to combine her successful career with raising her two boys and three step daughter and learning to Fence.
+Rosie has managed to combine her successful career with raising her two boys and three step daughters and learning to Fence.
 She says of her multi tasking role "It feels a bit like being Ginger Rogers.
 You're expected to do everything that Fred does just backwards and in heels!"